wp-statistics/wp-statistics/readme.txt

 * Enhancement: The number of page hits in the render hit column has been improvement
 * Enhancement: The ChartJs is more user-friendly
 * Enhancement: The render column has been updated
-* Bugfix: Showing the widget form bug has been fixed
+* Update: The Hits column added in all visitor's table.
 * Update: Styles and assets
 * Update: GeoIP City & Countries Databases
+* Bugfix: Hardened plugin security
+* Bugfix: Showing the widget form bug has been fixed

 = v13.1.7 - 18.03.2022 =
 * Update: Chart.js library updated to v3.7.1